084e0d1c/BinancePortfolioManager/README.md

 ## Problem Statement & Solution

-Bianance application does not provide an easy way for users to track the P&L of their portfolio.
+Binance application does not provide an easy way for users to track the P&L of their portfolio.
 This is especially evident when you move holdings from SPOT to EARN.
 The BPM (Binance Portfolio Manager) website seeks to provide a solution for this, giving users an easy way to monitor their holdings and track P&L. Additional functionalities such as portfolio optimization will be included along the way.

 ## Release Schedule